Illinois Paycheck Calculator Guide

 - Rideshare tax: $1.25 per trip (city), $0.50 per trip (Cook County)

-Property Tax Reality in Chicago:
+The Property Tax Reality in Chicago

-With an effective property tax rate of 2.19%, a $350,000 home in Chicago generates $7,665/year in property taxes.
-Compare this to Houston, TX at 2.23% but with typically lower assessed values, or Los Angeles at 1.16% with very high assessed values due to Prop 13 lag.
+At a 2.19% effective rate, a $350,000 home in Chicago generates approximately $7,665/year in property taxes ($639/month).
+Compare this to Houston, TX (~2.0–2.3% but often lower assessed values), or Los Angeles at ~1.16% (with Prop 13 protection for long-term owners).

 Illinois vs. No-Income-Tax States